dachcom-digital/pimcore-lucene-search/README.md

 ## Installation
 **Handcrafted Installation**
-Because of additional dependencies you need install this plugin via composer.
+Because of additional dependencies you need to install this plugin via composer.

 **Composer Installation**
 1. Add code below to your `composer.json`